cycle/docs/advanced/command.md

 }
 ```

-One of the most important method in commands is `isReady`, this method used by Transaction to properly sort depenendency graph in order
+One of the most important methods in commands is `isReady`, this method used by Transaction to properly sort dependency graph in order
 to execute commands in the most optimal order.

 ## Linked Commands
-We can review simple command setup in which one command declared column which depends on lastInsertID provided by another command:
+We can review a simple command setup in which one command declared column which depends on lastInsertID provided by another command:

 ```php
 use Cycle\ORM\Command\Database;